babel/podcast.babeljs.io/episodes/preset-env.md

 **Jason**: and they've been incentivized for optimization for those five to 10 writers.

-I think it's interesting to look at the "let's not transpile thing".
+**Jason**: I think it's interesting to look at the "let's not transpile thing".

-Cause for me, especially having gone through preset-env/preset-modules, I mean I didn't know that an arrow function inside of a class constructor is broken in Safari 10.
+**Jason**: Cause for me, especially having gone through preset-env/preset-modules, I mean I didn't know that an arrow function inside of a class constructor is broken in Safari 10.

-I'm a person who might've considered writing untranspiled code, but I'm never going to find out that that's broken.
+**Jason**: I'm a person who might've considered writing untranspiled code, but I'm never going to find out that that's broken.
 I've just going to not get usage in that browser anymore.

-Unless I'm maniacally studying my error logs and figured out that the weird cryptic error (that I maybe wouldn't even get in my tracking), I'm just never going to know that.
+**Jason**: Unless I'm maniacally studying my error logs and figured out that the weird cryptic error (that I maybe wouldn't even get in my tracking), I'm just never going to know that.

 **Henry**: So even if you don't transpile, the data that we get from transpiling actually helps everyone.